 Does a lien affect car insurance?

-A lien affects your car insurance because the lienholder that’s financing the car loan will likely require you to buy more insurance than the state-required minimum liability coverage.
+If you have a lienholder, car insurance requirements may be different from the minimum liability requirements in your state.
+A lien affects your car insurance because the lienholder that’s financing the auto loan will likely require you to buy more insurance than the state-required minimum liability coverage.
 Liability coverage only protects other vehicles damaged in an accident.
-The lienholder will require full coverage to include protection for the financed vehicle, which is more expensive than basic liability insurance.
+The lienholder will require full coverage to include protection for the financed vehicle, which is comprehensive and collision coverage.

 Frequently asked questions